omargarib02/omargarib02.github.io/index.md

 I build **multimodal, human‑in‑the‑loop intelligent systems** for safety‑critical autonomy, combining **speech**, **vision**, and **3D spatial reasoning**, and I also develop **automated document/knowledge‑extraction pipelines**.

-My research interests center on **human–AI/robot collaboration**: social and assistive robotics, **human‑aware** timing and intent inference, and perception‑driven decision‑making that people can trust—especially in high‑stakes settings.
+My research interests center on human–AI/robot collaboration, social and assistive robotics, and building mutlimodal intelligent systems that integrate vision, speech, and spatial reasoning in safety-critical environments.

 ## Highlights
 - **AIRHILT** — an open simulation testbed for **multimodal AI copilots in aviation**.
 Models for ASR/vision/decision/TTS plug in via lightweight adapters, making it easy to swap architectures and **run hundreds of scripted terminal/en‑route scenarios** to measure assistant performance and ablations.